immaruf/Docs/README.md

 # In this repository i will upload my completed projects.

+## 🚨 Forking this repo (please read!)

+Many people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.
+All I ask of you all is to not claim this code as your own.

+Yes, you can fork this repo.
+Please give me proper credit by linking back to [my github account](https://github.com/immaruf/Docs).
+Thanks!

 ## Technologies
 All of my projects are created with:
 * HTML 5